Menstruation blood, period blood or menstruum can be a sensitive medical issue with women.

 Menstrual blood originates from the normal shedding of the endometrium during normal menstruation as part of the ovulation cycle.

-Though it is called vaginal bleeding, remember that the blood does not
+Though it is called vaginal bleeding, it originates from the uterus and not

 The term vaginal bleeding has been used medically to describe any bleeding from the female genital tract that comes out from the vagina.